csquared/checkcheckit/README.md

 When you iterate through a checklist you can just type "enter", "y", or "+" to confirm a step and "no" or "-" to fail one.

-You can always enter optional notes.
+You can use the `--notes` flag to enter optional notes.

 For example:

-    $ check start deploy
+    $ check start deploy --notes
     |-------| Step 1: Pull everything from git
       > git pull origin
     Check: <enter>